 Ah, another brewery tour.
 Well, we must admit that the only thing better than local craft beer is free local craft beer.
 And that’s what you’ll get at the Odell Brewing Co. brewery tour!
 They offer free daily tours lasting 30 minutes at 12, 1, 2 and 3 p.m.
 You may reserve your spot online up to 24 hours in advance, keeping in mind that there are limited walk-in spots available on the day of the tour.
 Also, be sure to check in with a tap room associate 20 minutes before your tour time to ensure your spot.
 But most importantly, be sure to have a blast during your tour, sampling some of the finest craft beer in the region — and the world!

-We are proud sponsors of Downtown Fort Collins’ First Friday Gallery Walk, a self-guided walking tour featuring wonderful works of art in local art galleries on the first Friday of every month from 6–9 p.m.
+We are proud sponsors of Downtown Fort Collins’ First Friday Art Walk, a self-guided walking tour featuring wonderful works of art in local art galleries on the first Friday of every month from 6–9 p.m.
 This is a great way to get immersed in the vibrant and active local arts community — all for a whopping $0.

 Another way to experience works of art in a tangible, up-close-and-personal way is with a visit to the Benson Sculpture Garden in Loveland.
 The park hosts 148 pieces of sculpture on its 10 acres of land, and draws tens of thousands of visitors from around the globe each year.
 In fact, it has been recognized as “one of the 200 most important modern and contemporary art sites around the world.”
 And this is right in our backyard!
 Take advantage of this wonderful artistic experience in Loveland.

 Another way to dive into the natural surroundings in the Northern Colorado region is with a visit to Horsetooth Reservoir.
 You can partake in just about any activity surrounding this breathtaking piece of real estate.
-Just take a look at the map to get your bearings, making plans to hike along Inlet Bay Trial or Foothills Trail.
+Just take a look at the map to get your bearings, making plans to hike along Inlet Bay Trail or the Foothills Trail.
 What do we love most about hiking?
 You guessed it — it doesn’t cost a thing.
 Plus, there’s no need to wait in line!